BeeGrinder/FantasyGrounds-SW5e/README.md

 The *__par5e__* directory is for the text files that are parsed into the *__Player Book__* module and the "source" of the module content.
 The current player book module is 99% compiled using PAR5e v0.0.9-b62.
 I've added a sed script to add the level 3 sub-class choices to the output XML.

+PAR5e note: Do not use: equipment.txt, spells.txt, or parcels.txt.
+Compatibility issues with modern Fantasy Grounds.

 The *__supplement-mod__* directory contains all Force and Tech Powers (spells) and Items/Equipment source.
 It is maintained through editing the source XML.

 The *__ext-src__* dirctory is for the extension sources.